SongBase/Audovia/README.md

 Notes can be entered manually or by picking from graphic Treble, Alto, Tenor and Bass staves within the MusicString editor.

 Within the application, use *File/Template* to create a song, then *Tree View* and expand the nodes.
 Select each bar in turn and enter the notes.
 Select "Song" and press *Play* to play back your music.
-From the *File* menu, you can export to MIDI, MusicXML and WAV.
+From the *File* menu, you can export to MIDI and WAV.
 The MIDI files can be opened in LMMS for music processing.
 The WAV files can be opened in Audacity, then exported to MP3.
-The MusicXML files can be opened in MuseScore for music publishing.
+The MIDI files can also be opened in MuseScore for music publishing.

-You can collaborate with your colleagues on a song by using a MySQL shared database.
-You can also export and import songs in XML format.
+You can share songs by exporting and importing songs in XML format.
 Use *File/XML Import* to import the demonstration songs.

-If you are setting up a shared database, use the *Database/Database Connections* form to enter the connection parameters obtained from your Database as a Service provider.
-Then use *File/Create Tables* to create the database tables on the remote host.

-We recommend that you create a user in your MySQL database called 'guest' with *EXECUTE* as the only privilege.
-Connecting as 'guest' enables read access to all songs and also the ability to create and log in to individual user accounts for the creation of songs.
-Full access to these songs can optionally be shared with selected other user accounts.